MitjaNemec/Kicad_action_plugins/README.md

 The 3D models archive is placed in "shapes3D" subfolder where all 3D models are copied.
 Then, the links to the models within the layout (.kicad_pcb) file are modified so that they point to the archived 3D models with a path relative to the project folder.

 The plugin is run from pcbnew.
 When the plugin is run, eeschema has to be closed.
 If the plugin finished successfully, it automatically closes pcbnew.
-This behavior is expected and required to perform the operation.
+This behaviour is expected and required to perform the operation.

 If the project is modified later it should be archived again in order to stay portable.
 If a symbol of a unit has to be replaced, all units with the same symbol have to be deleted.